 An interdisciplinary exploration of urban social problems, bridging the literature on urban geography with that on urban politics.
 Students will be required to complete 30 hours of service for an organization that works on an urban social issue.

-This course brings geographical perspectives on place, space, scale, and environmental change to the study of environmental politics.
-In lectures, texts, and student research, students examine topics including environmental health risks, globalization and urban environments, and the role of science in environmental politics.
+This advanced course brings geographical perspectives on place, space, scale, and environmental change to the study of environmental justice.
+In lectures, texts, and research projects, students examine environmental concerns as they intersect with racial, economic and political differences.
+Topics include environmental policy processes, environmental justice movements, environmental health risks, conservation, urban environments, and the role of science in environmental politics and justice.

 Geog 448 Transnational Muslims